MartinThoma/MartinThoma.github.io/_drafts/2014-01-20-highend-notebooks.md

 * Add a single specification page for each notebook.
 This page should include at least:
   * Weight in kg and dimensions in mm
   * Battery life in mAh
-  * Display (size, glossy / non-glossy, supported resolutions)
+  * Display (size, glare or matte display, supported resolutions)
   * Exact CPU name (not only Intel i5 - if it varies, list all possible CPUs)
   * Disk (size, SSD or not)
   * Wireless support (IEEE 802.11 supported standards?
 Dual band?
 Bluetooth?
 Bluetooth version?)